MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/push.md

 6. Click **Done** at the bottom.

 ## Set up a Push notification
-1. First, follow the [Distribute tutorial](distribute.md) to download the app to your device.
+1. Follow the [Distribute tutorial](distribute.md) to download the app to your device.
 2. Navigate to the **Push** service in Mobile Center.
 3. Click **Send notification**.
 4. Set the **Campaign Name** as "Using Push Notifications".
 Set the **Message** as "Testing".